William Shakespeare got it right when he wrote,

 In the 21st century, the Inn stands as a prime example of the Arts and Crafts movement in American and to one man’s contribution to the “Golden Age of Asheville.”
 Just as in 1913, when the Inn officially opened, today’s visitors are drawn to its expansive exterior and breathtaking location, overlooking Asheville and the ancient mountains that surround this vibrant southern city.

-From its Arts and Crafts Roycroft furniture and accessories to displays of antique china and caricatures of its many famous guests, the Grove Park Inn is overflowing with history.
+From its Arts and Crafts Roycroft furniture and accessories to displays of antique china and caricatures of its many famous guests, The Omni Grove Park Inn is overflowing with history.

-JUDGING: Judges will award the winners of The 20th Annual National Gingerbread House Competition on November 17, and guests will be able to view an array of awe-inspiring entries on display from November 20-January 2.
+JUDGING: Judges will award the winners of The 22st Annual National Gingerbread House Competition on November 17, and guests will be able to view an array of awe-inspiring entries on display from November 19.
+2014-January 1, 2015.

 ADDITIONAL VIEWING: Contest entries will also be on display at the Grove Arcade in downtown Asheville and at the Asheville Visitors Center.